Optimizing generalized kernels of polygons: The rotated - in a simple polygon

-\begin{proof} To compute the area of the $\{0\degree\}$-$\Kl(P)=C(P)\cap P$ we proceed as follows.
-The lines $h_N$ and $h_S$ contain the segments of the north and south boundary of the $\{0\degree\}$-$\Kl(P)$.
-The area can be computed by decomposing it into (finite) horizontal strips, which in fact are trapezoids defined by the edges of $P$ inside $C(P)$ in such a way that correspond to consecutive vertices from the merging of the sorted list of the vertices of either $c^l$ or $c^r$.
-Each strip is computed in constant time, and therefore, the area of $\{0\degree\}$-$\Kl(P)=C(P)\cap P$ can be computed in $O(|c^l| + |c^r|)$ time.
+\begin{proof} To compute the area of the $\{0^\circ\}$-$\Kl(P)=S(P)\cap P$, we proceed as follows.
+The area can be decomposed into (a finite number of) horizontal trapezoids defined by pairs of vertices in $c^l\cup c^r$ with consecutive $y$-coordinate.
+The area of these trapezoids can be computed in constant time, so the area of $\{0^\circ\}$-$\Kl(P)=S(P)\cap P$ can be computed in $O(|c^l|+|c^r|)$ time.

-Computing the perimeter is simpler, because we only need to add the lengths of both chains $c^l$ and $c^r$ and the lengths of the sides of the north and south boundary of the $\{0\degree\}$-$\Kl(P)$; this requires computing the intersection of the lines $h_N$ and $h_S$ with the boundary of $P$ and can be done in $O(|c^l| + |c^r|)$ time. \end{proof}
+Computing the perimeter is even simpler, because we only need the addition of the lengths of $c^l$ and~$c^r$ plus the lengths of the north and south boundaries of the $\{0^\circ\}$-$\Kl(P)$, which can also be done in $O(|c^l|+|c^r|)$ time. \end{proof}